 - Resource group: Select an existing resource group from the dropdown list, or select Create new to create a new resource group so it's easy to delete later.

 - Lab Name: Enter a name for the lab.

 - Location: If you're creating a new resource group, select an Azure region for the resource group and lab.

 - Public environments: Leave On for access to the DevTest Labs public environment repository.
 Set to Off to disable access.
 For more information, see Enable public environments when you create a lab.

-Optionally, select the Auto-shutdown, Networking, or Tags tabs at the top of the page, and customize those settings.
 You can also apply or change most of these settings after lab creation.

 After you complete all settings, select Review + create at the bottom of the page.

 If the settings are valid, Succeeded appears at the top of the Review + create page.
 Review the settings, and then select Create.